 Come along with BloomMe as we give you the lowdown on this popular form of Traditional Chinese Medicine.

 Through the body’s energy lines, it is believe that a life energy flows which is called ‘qi’ (pronounced chi).
-It is thought that the 12 major meridian lines connect specific organs, creating a system of communication throughout your body.
+The 12 major meridian lines connect specific organs, creating a system of communication throughout your body.
 These wondrous energy lines begin at the very tip of your fingers, run through to the brain, and then continue on to their specific organ.
 If one or more of your meridian lines is blocked or a little out of balance, illnesses can develop.
 If you’re looking to get your body back up and running at full capacity, maybe it’s time to turn to acupressure to regulate the opposing forces of yin (negative energy) and yang (positive energy) in your body.

 Are acupressure and acupuncture the same treatment?